magento/merchdocs/src/sales/cart-persistent-configuration.md

    Yes|If the session cookie expires, the persistent cookie is preserved.
 If a guest shopper later logs in or creates a new account, the shopping cart is restored.
    No|The shopping cart is not preserved for guests after the session cookie expires.

+1. **<span class="ee-only">Persist Wish List</span>** determines if the state of customer wish lists is retained when the session ends.
+Options:

+   Yes|The wish list contents are saved when the session ends.|
+   No|The wish list is not saved when the session ends.|

+1. **<span class="ee-only">Persist Recently Ordered Items</span>** determines if the state of recently ordered items is retained when the session ends.
+Options:

+   Yes|The state of Recently Ordered Items is saved when the session ends.|
+   No|The state of Recently Ordered Items is not saved when the session ends.|

+1. Set **Persist Currently Compared Products** to one of the following: `Yes` or `No`

+1. Set **Persist Comparison History** to one of the following: `Yes` or `No`

+1. Set **Persist Recently Viewed Products** to one of the following: `Yes` or `No`

+1. <span class="ee-only">Persist Customer Group Membership and Segmentation</span> determines if the state of customers’ group membership and segmentation criteria are retained when the session ends.
+Options:

+   Yes|The state of the customer’s group membership and segmentation data is saved when the session ends.|
+   No|The state of the customer’s group membership and segmentation data are not saved when the session ends.|

 1. Click <span class="btn">Save Config</span>.